jubril-a/PostAside-clone/README.md

 # PostAside clone
- postaside clone using html, css, sass & javascrip
+ This is a clone of a [postaside](https://posaside.com) built using HTML, CSS, Javascript & SASS